What's in the Camera Bag: Brent Durand

 Our latest installment of What's in the Camera Bag looks at the gear used by UWPG editor Brent Durand.

-And after using various compacts, mirrorless and even DSLR cameras, plus leading a workshop last fall with just a GoPro, it has become apparent that the small, inexpensive systems hold their own against even the most expensive DSLR sytems.
+And after using various compacts, mirrorless and even DSLR cameras, plus leading a workshop last fall with just a GoPro, it has become apparent that the small, inexpensive systems can hold their own against more exensive setups in some situations.
 Why?
 Because those of us who aren't working pros shoot to share online - an arena where action cam images and video can collect just as many likes and can go just as viral, or even more viral, than imagery from mid and pro-level camera systems.

 The simplicity of use in small cameras allows us to be more aware in the water and to engage more consciously with marine life.
 Small cameras allow us to pay more attention to dive buddies.
 They're more streamlined and easy to swim with.
 They cost far less and are easy to pack.
 They make prep and cleanup for local diving easy.
 Their affordability allows more of us to share our experiences underwater with divers all over the world.
 In short, small cameras are proving their place in the big camera world.